 by Chris Byrne

-For information about careers in this or related fields, see our In-House Corporate Law Career Guide.
+For information about careers in this or related fields, see our Labor and Employment Law Career Guide.

 Some resources on this page are subscription databases that require a W&M ID and password for off-campus access.
 See Off-Campus Access to Library Resources for more information.

-Lexis and Westlaw require individual IDs and passwords for both off-campus and on-campus access.
+Lexis, Westlaw, and Bloomberg Law require individual IDs and passwords for both off-campus and on-campus access.

 To search for books, journals, and audiovisual materials held by William & Mary libraries, use the online catalog.

-Individual jurisdictions can be searched, e.g. antitrust law and Virginia; trade regulation and Virginia
+Individual jurisdictions can be searched, e.g. employee rights and Virginia; discrimination and employment and Virginia

-Library of Congress Call Numbers for Trade Regulation: KF1601-KF1668.
+Library of Congress Call Numbers for Labor Law: KF 3301-3580.
 Browse the shelves under these call numbers to locate relevant treatises.

 To search for materials from other libraries, use Worldcat.